Hospice & Palliative Care

 Your patients and team gain palliative care experts to help facilitate goals of care, improve communication, foster patient satisfaction, and improve quality of life for your patients and their families.

 Our palliative care services provide for coordination of care and improved quality of life through pain and symptom management.
-Palliative care patients are visited by a nurse practitioner once (sometimes more often) during the month to access needs and provide care.
+Palliative care patients are visited by a nurse practitioner or physician’s assistant.
+Frequency of visits depends on patients needs.

 Together we make a difference.